zorael/kameloso/README.md

 Configuration file written to /home/user/.config/kameloso/kameloso.conf
 ```

 Repeated calls of `--writeconfig` will only regenerate the file.
 It will never overwrite custom settings, only complement them with new ones.
-Mind however that it will remove any lines not corresponding to a valid setting, which includes old settings no longer in use *and comments*.
+Mind however that it will remove any lines not corresponding to a valid setting, which includes old settings no longer in use as well as comments.

 ### Display settings